Arjunsinghthakur/SOEN-6011/skills/eliciting_software_requirements.md

 ## Tools Supporting the Skill
 ---
-* Use case diagrams-represents the interaction between users and software artifacts.
+* **Use case diagrams**-represents the interaction between users and software artifacts.

-* Sequence diagrams- This represents the flow of scope between objects in the system.
+* **Sequence diagrams**- This represents the flow of scope between objects in the system.

-* Jama software- it provides a platform for requirements,risk and test management.
+* **Jama software**- it provides a platform for requirements,risk and test management.

-* Google docs- this tool can be used as questionnaire form of interview and thus the answers can be filled by the stakeholders and users.
+* **Google docs**- this tool can be used as questionnaire form of interview and thus the answers can be filled by the stakeholders and users.

-* Skype- This can be used to conduct online interviews.
+* **Skype**- This can be used to conduct online interviews.

 ## Skill Self-Assessment
 ---
-* 9/10
+* **9/10**

-* Reason: Elicitation is about knowing what really end users, stakeholders require.Any deviation from their requirements and needs will leaad to failure of the purpose and the system.Therefore, Eliciting software requirements is an important phase in software development.
+* **Reason:** Elicitation is about knowing what really end users, stakeholders require.Any deviation from their requirements and needs will leaad to failure of the purpose and the system.Therefore, Eliciting software requirements is an important phase in software development.

 ## References